devs-on-remote/shortcut/README.md

 ## Contribution

-When contributing remember to update the CHANGELOG and the VERSION
+When contributing remember to update the CHANGELOG and update version.rb